Ayşe Hatun (consort of Selim I)

-Ayşe Hatun (عایشه خاتون; c.1476 – 1539) was a Crimean princess, daughter of Meñli I Giray, and a consort of Ottoman Sultan Selim I.
+Ayşe Hatun (عایشه خاتون; c.1476 – 1539) was a Crimean princess, daughter of Meñli I Giray.
+She was also a consort of the Ottoman Sultan Selim I.

 Biography

-Ayşe Hatun was first married in 1504 to Selim's brother Şehzade Mehmed, Sancak Bey of Kefe, son of Ferahşad Hatun, and became a widow upon his death in the same year.
+Ayşe Hatun was first married in 1504 to Selim's half-brother Şehzade Mehmed, Sanjakbey of Kefe, son of Ferahşad Hatun, and became a widow upon his death in the same year.

 Her marriage was one of only two examples of marriages between the Ottoman dynasty and the Giray dynasty; the other one was those, alleged, between a Selim's daughter, maybe Gevherhan Sultan, to Saadet I Giray.

 After her first husband's death, the Crimean princess entered in 1511 the harem of her husband's half-brother, the future Sultan Selim I (1512–1520), when he was the governor of Amasya, thus securing for him, in the person of her powerful father, a valuable ally in the prince's struggle for the throne.